 - A. Public Health Actions Completed - N.C.
-DPH has evaluated site information, environmental media analytical data, and health effects information to determine the potential for the health of the local community to be adversely impacted by substances identified on the Kerr-McGee -Navassa NPL site. - B. Public Health Actions Planned - A draft copy of N.C.
-DPH's Public Health Assessment (Public Health Assessment) will be made available to U.S. EPA, N.C.
-DENR, Brunswick County officials, and the local community prior to final publication through ATSDR.
-The comment submission period will be approximately 60 days.
-DPH will review the comments and edit the Public Health Assessment as necessary.
-Copies will be available electronically from HACE and ATSDR web sites.
-Hard copies will be made available to the public at locations in selected document repositories.
+DPH has evaluated site information, environmental media analytical data, and health effects information to determine the potential for the health of the local community to be adversely impacted by substances identified on the Kerr-McGee -Navassa NPL site. - Kerr-McGee Chemical Corporation Navassa NPL Site Public Health Assessment was released as an Initial/Public Comment Release draft on May 25, 2011.
+The document was made available to U.S. EPA, N.C.
+DENR, Brunswick County officials.
+Copies of the document were available electronically from HACE and ATSDR web sites.
+Hard copies of the Initial/Public Comment Release draft PHA were made available to the Leland Library in Leland, NC.
+A 60-day comment submission period was provided.
+DPH reviewed the comments and made appropriate edits the Final Release version of the Public Health Assessment. - A Kerr-McGee Navassa NPL Site Public Health Assessment summary factsheet (July 2011) was prepared by N.C.
+DPH was made available to the public and government agencies.
+Print copies were provided at Navassa Town Hall, Leland Public Library and at the July 2011 public availability meeting.
+Electronic copies are also available from the HACE web site.
+A copy of the July 2011 factsheet is provided in Appendix H.